First on the Moon: Production

-The screenplay was written by Aleksandr Gonorovskiy and Ramil Yamaleyev, and is loosely based on conspiracy theories of lost cosmonauts.
+The screenplay was written by Aleksandr Gonorovsky and Ramil Yamaleyev.

 Production of First on the Moon lasted for three years and involved more than a thousand people.
 Most of filming was performed on Sverdlovsk Film Studio.
 The cosmonaut space training was filmed in Chelyabinsk, at the Institute of Aviation, where there exists equipment from Star City which even Gagarin used for training.
 The actors worked without stunt doubles; they were really spinning in the centrifuge, despite the fact that this training is difficult even for professionals.

 The film was made in both black and white and color, with cinematography by Anatoliy Lesnikov.
 Vera Zelinskaya was the production designer.